electricallen/homelab-gitops/tools/bootstrap/README.md

     ```sh
     helm template tools/bootstrap | kubectl apply -f -
     ```
-1. Connect to the ArgoCD GUI and sync the Longhorn application.
-You may have to sync a couple times to get a healthy result.
+1. Connect to the ArgoCD GUI
     ```sh
     kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
     # Note the admin password
     kubectl port-forward service/argocd-server -n argocd 8080:443
     # open the browser on http://localhost:8080 and accept the certificate
     ```
+1. From the ArgoCD GUI, sync the Longhorn application.
+It may take a couple of minutes for the resources to become available to sync, and it may require two syncs to see a healthy result.
 > [!NOTE]
 > At this point, the install process has completed.
 For migration and disaster recovery, continue to the Restoring from Backups section.
 For new deployments, skip to the First Time Installation section below